openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 ## Open Questions [optional]

 1. What is the best way to find out which node belongs to which OpenShift release (imagine stuck nodes during ugrades)?
+See also email-thread on coreos-devel "Can we update os-release to reflect the "full" version of OpenShift?"
+2. Can an OLM managed operator create an ClusterOperator object to manage upgradeability of the cluster?
+SRO needs to run some preflight checks upfront before MCO updates the nodes to make sure the new kernel or driver-container is compatible.

 ## Summary